houda2024/MicroServices_miniProject/README.md

 To run the project locally, follow these steps:

-Clone the repository: git clone https://github.com/your/repository.git Install the required dependencies: npm install Configure the necessary environment variables: cp .env.example .env and update the values accordingly.
+Clone the repository: git clone https://github.com/your/repository.git

+Install the required dependencies: npm install

+Configure the necessary environment variables: cp .env.example .env and update the values accordingly.

 Start the microservices: npm run start:product and npm run start:user.

 Start the API gateway: npm run start:gateway.

 Access the GraphQL playground at http://localhost:3000/graphql to interact with the API.

 Usage

 The API provides the following functionality:

 Product Microservice:

 Retrieve a list of products

 Get product details by ID

 Create a new product

 Update product information

 Delete a product

 User Microservice:

 Retrieve a list of users

 Get user details by ID

 Create a new user

 Update user information

 Delete a user

 You can use the GraphQL playground to execute queries and mutations against the API.

-Contact
-If you have any questions or suggestions, please feel free to reach out to us at houda.bensalah@polytechnicien.tn.